Fine Feathers Make Fine Birds...Or So They Say

 Castiel gave his friend a questioning look as the man disappeared from the store, before it occurred to him that he should probably be following him.
 Stooping to pick something up, the angel fled the scene too.
 Though for some reason, he didn't feel all that bad for the rather suspicious looking gentleman apparently running the store.

-The pair ran all the way back to the Impala outside their motel room, Dean panting breathlessly and Castiel absolutely fine.
+The pair ran all the way back to the Impala outside their motel room, Dean panting breathlessly and Castiel looking all the world like he hadn't taken a step.
 By the time they stopped, Dean was alternating between growling murderously and chuckling huffily.
-In the end, he leaned back against the Impala, still struggling to regain his breath and shot Castiel a look that clearly said What the fuck man?.
+In the end, he leaned back against the Impala, still struggling to regain his breath and shot Castiel a look that clearly said What the fuck man?
 Of course, being Castiel, he missed it entirely.

 "Dude!
 What did you do?!"